 Conservation Actions Underway

 The species is protected under Portuguese law.
-The breeding sites have been designated a Special Protection Area (SPA) under the EU's Wild Birds Directive and lie within the Instituto das Florestas e Conservação da Natureza .
+The breeding sites have been designated a Special Protection Area (SPA) under the EU's Wild Birds Directive and lie within the Instituto das Florestas e Conservação da Natureza.
 A European action plan was published in 1996 and its implementation reviewed in 2010 (Barov and Derhé 2011).
 Successful predator control and research has been carried out since 1986 by the Freira Conservation Project and the Parque Natural da Madeira, which has led to increases in the productivity of this species (Zino et al. 2001, Carlile et al. 2003).
 This programme was expanded in 2001 with additional funding provided by a multidisciplinary European Union LIFE project, which also enabled the purchase of c.300 ha of land around the main breeding site (Menezes and Oliveira 2003, Unwin 2004).
 A project on the identification of marine IBAs in Portugal may allow the species to be studied at sea (I. Ramirez in litt.
 2005).
-Over 2007-2010, dataloggers were attached to 14 breeding birds to determine the distribution of the birds at sea and seasonal changes in distribution from the breeding to non-breeding season (Zino et al. 2011; Ramos et al. 2016).
-The Parque Natural da Madeira and SPEA have been monitoring the colony intensively since the 2010 fire and have developed an action plan for the breeding colony which includes immediate emergency measures to mitigate the consequences of the fire along with more long-term activities.
-As part of the emergency measures following the fires, anti-erosion coconut mesh was installed on the breeding ledges to protect the soil in some of the most critical places and c.83 natural nests were restored, while 60 new artificial nests were built.
-A protective cordon was also built around the known breeding areas, with cat traps and bait boxes (Zino 1992; BirdLife International 2012, D. Menezes in litt.
+Over 2007-2010, GPS-loggers were attached to 14 breeding birds to determine the distribution of the birds at sea and seasonal changes in distribution from the breeding to non-breeding season (Zino et al. 2011, Ramos et al. 2016).
+The Parque Natural da Madeira and SPEA have been monitoring the colony intensively since a fire in 2010 and have developed an action plan for the breeding colony, which includes immediate emergency measures to mitigate the consequences of the fire along with more long-term activities.
+As part of the emergency measures following the fire, anti-erosion coconut mesh was installed on the breeding ledges to protect the soil in some of the most critical places and c.83 natural nests were restored, while 60 new artificial nests were built.
+A protective cordon was also built around the known breeding areas, with cat traps and bait boxes (Zino 1992, BirdLife International 2012, D. Menezes in litt.
 2012).

 33 cm.
 Medium-sized, grey and white gadfly petrel.
 Grey upperparts with dark cap and dark M across wings.
 White underparts except for indistinct pale grey half-collar across upper breast.
 Predominantly dark grey-brown underwing.
 Similar spp.
 Fea's Petrel P. feae is virtually identical, but slightly larger with longer, thicker bill and longer wings.
 Voice Wails and moans at colony.
 Silent at sea.